 Of course, EVERYONE wants a great deal when investing in a big financial commitment.
 It’s established that guys want their cars to look good and make them look good as well, kind of like clothes.
 But their version of success when buying a car?
 Getting the best deal.

-It's a common thing that dealerships see when they compare car sales by gender.
-Women normally prepare better than guys because of the uncertainty, and hence they'll have a more concrete idea of what they're looking for in a car.
-Even if they don't know what the model is yet!
-If ladies are out for adventure and style, or simplicity and effectiveness, they'll usually walk away with a car that matches these criteria.
-Whereas guys spend less time on the negotiating - they see, they barter, they conquer (or in their minds, they do anyway!)
+Dealerships commonly witness these observations in action when they compare car sales by gender.
+Women normally prepare better than guys because of the uncertainty, and hence they’ll have a more concrete idea of what they’re looking for in a car.
+Even if they don’t know what the model is yet!
+If ladies are out for adventure and style, or simplicity and effectiveness, they’ll usually walk away with a car that matches these criteria.
+Whereas guys spend less time on the negotiating – they see, they barter, they conquer (or in their minds, they do anyway!)

-Research from car sales by gender show that women know their stuff when picking up a new set of wheels!
+Research from car sales by gender shows that women know their stuff when picking up a new set of wheels!
 If you agree, or even disagree with the points above, share with your friends and tell them why!

 Read more articles below: